Separation and Divorce: Child Support

 For example, the time the child is at swimming lessons or school counts as time with the parent who is responsible for the child during that time.

-The Guidelines do not say exactly how to calculate support in a shared custody situation.
+The Guidelines do not say exactly how to calculate support in a shared parenting time situation.
 They say that child support should consider several things.
 Usually, this means first looking at the table amount for each parent based on their gross annual income.
 The smaller table amount is subtracted from the larger table amount.
 The remaining amount is called the set off.
 The parent who would pay more in child support pays the set off to the parent who would pay less in child support.

 But the set off amount might be more or less depending on: